Analytic compactifications of C^2 part II - one irreducible curve at infinity: Canonical divisor

-\begin{rem} Note that the notion of mod $q$ roots and exactly mod $q$ roots have (obvious) analogues in the case of degree-wise Puiseux series: namely in Definition \ref{modinition} replace every occurrence of `Puiseux series' with `degree-wise Puiseux series', and `$\hot$' with `$\lot$'. \end{rem}
+\begin{rem} Note that the notion of mod $q$ roots and exactly mod $q$ roots have (obvious) analogues in the case of descending Puiseux series: namely in Definition \ref{modinition} replace every occurrence of `Puiseux series' with `descending Puiseux series', and `$\hot$' with `$\ldt$', where as usual, $\ldt$ stands for terms with lower degree (in $u$). \end{rem}

 \begin{thm}[{\cite[Theorem 1.1]{kuo-parusinski-pol-arc}}] Let $q \in \qq_{>0}$ and $\phi(u)$ be a Puiseux series which is a mod $q$ root of $f = 0$ of multiplicity $m \geq 1$.
 Then $\phi(u)$ is a mod $q$ root of $\partial f/\partial v = 0$ of multiplicity $m-1$. \end{thm}